csolink/csolink-model/docs/EmpiricalFinding.md

 # Class: EmpiricalFinding

-this category is currently considered broad enough to tag empirical lab measurements and other computational attributes taken as 'empirical traits' with some statistical score, for example, a p value in service associations.
+this category is currently considered broad enough to tag empirical lab measurements and other computational attributes taken as 'empirical traits' with some statistical score, for example, a p value in componentservice associations.

 URI: [csolink:EmpiricalFinding](https://w3id.org/csolink/vocab/EmpiricalFinding)